-1. [4] Fill in the missing labels for the nodes in the tree below.
-Use the standard "X-bar" notation (e.g., NP, v', etc.).
+1. [8] Fill in the missing labels for the nodes in the tree below.
+Where a node is the maximal projection of a lexical item, indicate this with the standard "X-bar" notation (e.g., NP for the maximal projection of a noun, v' for an intermediate projection of v).
+The sentence is Vera might give damaging information to newspapers.
+The arrow is for use in question 4.

-2. [4] Yes or No. In the sentence for which the structure is given in (1)...
+2. [6] Yes or No. In the sentence for which the structure is given in (1)...